psu13/mutable-hakyll/posts/three-for-three.md

 beloved punk band.
 But whatever, I always liked that _Love Shack_ song.

 So I got home and went over to the 5 crates where all the records are and scanned the spines.
-Sure enough, there we _Cosmic Thing_.
-A bit further down pile of records in "C" was also the familiar brown record cover of _Tracy Chapman_, which I must have also bought back in 1988/89 because the local radio station where I lived then played the hell out of that record.
+Sure enough, there was _Cosmic Thing_.
+A bit further down the pile of records in "C" was also the familiar brown record cover of _Tracy Chapman_, which I must have also bought back in 1988/89 because the local radio station where I lived then played the hell out of that record.
 Two for two.

-Anyway, to maximize my embarrassment I noticed _on the way_ to the records in the "C" pile that I also owned an album by Count Basie called _Sixteen Men Swinging_.
+Finally, to maximize my embarrassment I noticed _on the way_ to the records in the "C" pile that I also owned an album by Count Basie called _Sixteen Men Swinging_.
 This was odd for two reasons.